lookatitude/flux-infra/README.md

 ## Contents
 - 0 - Clone this repo
 - 1 - Kubernetes cluster
-  - existing cluster
+  - 1.1 - Existing cluster
-  - local cluster
+  - 1.2 - Setup local cluster with Kind
-- 2 - install flux cli
+- 2 - Install flux CLI
+- 3 - Export github credentials
+- 4 - bootstrap flux on your system
+- 5 - Check all is running correctly

 ## 0 - Clone this repo